Symfind: Addressing the Fragility of Subhalo Finders and Revealing the Durability of Subhalos: Simulations, Codes, and Definitions

 SymphonyMilkyWayHR consists of the four central halos in SymphonyMilkyWay with the smallest Lagrangian regions.
 These halos were resimulated with particle masses that were eight times smaller and force-softening scales that were two times smaller than the fiducial suite.
 This selection process allowed for lower cost resimulations, but also means that these four objects are not representative of the entire Milky Way-mass sample.
 Most notably, our testing found that this high-resolution subsample has fewer high-mass subhalos and a different distribution of subhalo mass loss rates than the full suite.
 This means that for some resolution tests, this suite cannot be directly compared against the full SymphonyMilkyWay suite and needs to be compared against only their fiducial-resolution re-simulations.

 The original SymphonyMilkyWayHR suite contained five hosts, but we remove the fourth SymphonyMilkyWayHR host, Halo530, from both the fiducial and high-resolution simulation sets when performing matched analysis.
 Several high-mass subhalos and their sub-subhalos that were accreted in the high-resolution run were never accreted in the fiducial resolution run, as determined by manual inspection and position-based cross-matching.
+This is likely a manifestation of the ``butterfly effect,'' in which two simulations with minor differences in initial conditions can lead to surprisingly different outcomes \citep{genel_2019_butterfly,borrow_2023_stochastic}.
 This difference leads to very different subhalo populations.
 No similar mismatches were found in any other host pairs.

 We make substantial use of the \textsc{Rockstar} subhalo finder \citep{behroozi_2013_rockstar} and \textsc{consistent-trees} merger tree code \citep{behroozi_2013_consistent}.
 Both tools are widely used, and a common reading of the testing literature is that they perform at least as well as most other subhalo finders and merger tree codes, respectively (see discussion and caveats in Section \ref{sec:method_comp}).
 To simplify language, we refer to the combined \textsc{Rockstar}+\textsc{consistent-trees} pipeline as ``RCT'' and both steps simply as \textsc{Rockstar} in figures, as is commonly done in the literature.
 We also make use of the \textsc{Subfind} halo finder \citep{springel_2001_populating}.